ASU-EGR304-2025-F-206/EGR304-TechMinds/docs/02-Team-Organization.md

 ## Product Mission Statement

-In defining our product's purpose, our team focused on identifying the core user problem we are aiming to solve and the value our solution will provide.
-We evaluated user needs, market gaps, and the broader impact our product could have in real-world applications.
+Next, we wanted to make sure our product has a clear, meaningful purpose—something more than just a course requirement.

 > **Product Mission Statement:**
-> *"Our mission is to design a user-centered, reliable, and accessible embedded system that addresses a specific challenge with practical and innovative engineering solutions."*
+> *“To create a user-friendly embedded system that enhances daily interactions by integrating seamless, reliable, and scalable technology—designed for real people and real-world use.”*

+This statement isn’t just words on a page.
+We refined it through back-and-forth edits, aligning it with what we’re excited to deliver.
+It reminds us to stay focused on the “why” behind our work.

 This statement was the result of multiple brainstorming sessions during our concept development phase.
-We used tools like problem framing, stakeholder analysis, and voice-of-the-customer exercises to refine what our product stands for.
 The final mission statement serves as a guiding principle for all design and implementation decisions.